 Meetings will be open to the public.
-If there are persons who are significantly affected by these proposed rules and are not represented by the persons named above, those persons may apply to the agency for membership on the negotiated rulemaking committee or nominate another person to represent their interests.
+If there are persons who are significantly affected by these proposed rules and policies and are not represented by the persons named above, those persons may apply to the agency for membership on the negotiated rulemaking committee or nominate another person to represent their interests.
 Application for membership must be made in writing and include the following information:

-\Name and contact information of the person submitting the application;

-\Description of how the persons are significantly affected by the rule and how their interests are different than those represented by the persons named above;

-\Name and contact information of the person being nominated for membership; and

-\Description of the qualifications of the nominee to represent the person's interests.
+- Name and contact information of the person submitting the application; - Description of how the persons are significantly affected by the rule and policy and how their interests are different than those represented by the persons named above; - Name and contact information of the person being nominated for membership; and - Description of the qualifications of the nominee to represent the person's interests.

-The THECB requests comments on the Notice of Intent to engage in negotiated rulemaking and on the membership of the negotiated rulemaking committee for workforce continuing education.
-Comments and applications for membership on the committee must be submitted by September 18, 2017 to: Laurie A. Frederick, Convener, Negotiated Rulemaking, Texas Higher Education Coordinating Board, P.O.
+The THECB requests comments on the Notice of Intent to engage in negotiated rulemaking and on the membership of the negotiated rulemaking committee for data request reevaluation.
+Comments and applications for membership on the committee must be submitted by October 2, 2017 to: Laurie A. Frederick, Convener, Negotiated Rulemaking, Texas Higher Education Coordinating Board, P.O.
 Box 12788, Austin, TX 78711, Fax: (512) 427-6127, Email: laurie.frederick@thecb.state.tx.us.

+TRD-201703629

+William Franz

+General Counsel

-TRD-201703422 William Franz General Counsel Texas Higher Education Coordinating Board Filed: August 30, 2017
+Texas Higher Education Coordinating Board

+Filed: September 13, 2017